 Kyle Antonelli is a brown belt in Brazilian Jiu Jitsu under Sensei Nardu Debrah.
 He began his BJJ training in 2005, and through training at the Budokan Martial Arts Academy has had the opportunity to train with and study under high level black belts and top practitioners of the art.
 He has also trained previously in collegiate-style Wrestling as well as Aikido, and now trains Judo and Muay Thai at the Budokan in addition to BJJ.
 Kyle currently shares his love for the art of Jiu Jitsu in teaching the Beginner BJJ class here at Budokan.

 Akbar Muhammad has been a student at the Budokan since 2008 where he started in the art of Brazilian Jiu-Jitsu and Sogo Budo.
 Akbar’s competitive nature led him to compete in his first BJJ tournament and he hasn’t looked back since.
-Now with numerous metals and championships on the competition scene, he is using those experiences to help new Budokan students.
+Now with numerous medals and championships on the competition scene, he is using those experiences to help new Budokan students.
 Akbar is an instructor of the beginners BJJ class.
 He remains an active competitor while training Judo and Iaido and is currently working towards his goals in Brazilian Jiu-Jitsu.

 Matt Culley is currently a brown belt under Sensei Nardu Debrah and with Sensei's guidance also trains under Professor John Danaher at the Renzo Gracie Academy.
 Since joining Budokan he has developed a love for many different martial arts.
 Along with Brazilian Jiu-Jitsu he currently trains "the gentle art" of Judo under Professor Harry St Leger as well as Muay Thai and Iaido.
 He has won medals in both BJJ and Judo including Gold at both the 2010 Starrett Cup and 2010 Long Island Pride.
 Besides continuing to learn, compete, and excel at these various arts one of his many goals is to pass on the life changing gifts that training Martial Arts has given to him.